Georgia, not to be mistaken with the state of Georgia in America, has had a huge impact on world history, more than most people would realise.

 Yes, Georgia seems to have a thing or two for American Presidents, they even named the highway going from Tbilisi International Airport to the center of the capital George W. Bush Avenue.

-Georgia is actually one of few countries in the world where you could enjoy your breakfast in shorts next to the beach in Batumi, go downhill skiing in Gaudarui during midday and then enjoy a glass of red wine in one of the wineries in the eastern part of the country during dinner.
+Georgia is actually one of few countries in the world where you could enjoy your breakfast in shorts next to the beach in Batumi, go downhill skiing in Gaudarui or in Mestia during midday and then enjoy a glass of red wine in one of the wineries in the eastern part of the country during dinner.

 Most people start off their adventure in the capital Tbilisi.

 Tbilisi is the capital and by far the largest city in Georgia, located on both sides of the Mtkvari River with a population of roughly 1.5 million inhabitants.
 Founded in the 5th century but rebuilt no more than 29! times since it was founded, the Old Town Tbilisi is largely intact with narrow alleys and big crooked houses built around courtyards, similar to Sicily in Italy.

 The newer parts of the capital recently got a huge face lift with modern architecture